 If the above allergy concerns don't apply to you, you may want to simply consider whether your pillow still provides good support.
-A lumpy or flattened pillow can be extremely uncomfortable, but can be easily replaced.
+While a lumpy or flattened pillow can be extremely uncomfortable, it can easily be replaced.

-Clinical psychologist, Michael Breus, Ph.D. is WebMD.com's sleep expert, as well as the author of a highly recommended book, "Good Night: The Sleep Doctor's 4-Week Program to Better Sleep and Better Health."
-Dr. Breus says that an old pillow can cause improper neck alignment that can throw off a person's entire spine, resulting in back, neck and leg pain and causing a series of headaches.
-He suggests replacing good-quality pillows every 1 to 2 years and less expensive ones more often than that.
+Sleep experts say that an old pillow can cause improper neck alignment that can throw off a person's entire spine, resulting in back, neck and leg pain and causing a series of headaches.
+They suggest replacing top-quality pillows every 2 to 3 years and less expensive ones more often than that – every couple of months!

-There are a few tests that I found on the "How Stuff Works" site that you can use to determine whether or not you should replace your pillow:
+Here are two tests that you can use to determine whether or not you should replace your pillow:

-If you have a feather pillow, fold it in half and squeeze out as much air as you can.
+- If you have a feather pillow, fold it in half and squeeze out as much air as you can.
 (Leave the shoe out of this contest.)
 When you release the pillow, it should unfold on its own.
-If not, its goose is cooked and the pillow needs to be replaced.
+If not, it is done and the pillow needs to be replaced.

-Since sleep deprivation can affect almost every area of our lives, it's important to whatever possible to get good-quality sleep on a nightly basis.
-One simple way to do that is to make sure that your pillows aren't the problem.
-Something as simple as a too plump or too flat pillow, or one that is not contoured to your head, neck and back, can seriously change sleep patterns, leading to side effects, such as: depression, heart disease, irritability, slower reactions (think about driving) and tremors.
+Sleep deprivation can affect almost every area of your life, so it's important to do whatever you can in order to get good-quality sleep nightly.
+One simple way to do that is to make sure that your pillows are not the problem.
+A too-plump/ or too-flat pillow, or one that is not contoured to your head, neck and back, can seriously change sleep patterns, leading to side effects, e.g., depression, heart disease, irritability, slower reactions (think about driving) and tremors.

-It is also important to note that although people get fitted for shoes and clothing, they rarely get fitted for a pillow, and they should.
+Also, it’s important to note that while you certainly get fitted for shoes and clothing, getting fitted for a pillow has probably never crossed your mind – but you really should.
 Purchasing a good-quality pillow that feels like a good fit will enhance good sleep and will also give you a starting point when replacing your pillows within that 2-to 3-year timeframe.